The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Worker Groups and the Impact of Referrals on Outcomes

 Existence of a steady state follows from a standard fixed-point argument.
-Uniqueness is more subtle, and depends on bounding the slope of how next-period employment of a group can grow as a function of increasing current employment of that group.
-If that ``slope'' is everywhere less than one, then there can be only one fixed point.\footnote{Generally, for any function $f(x)$ to have two or more fixed points $x<x'$ requires that $f(x')-f(x)=x'-x$, which cannot occur if the `slope' is less than one.
-Slope is in quotes since we are not necessarily working with differentiable functions.} The idea is as follows.
-Adding one extra green today leads to at most one more green referral, and possibly a blue referral or a blue hire.
+Uniqueness is more subtle and depends on bounding the slope of how next-period employment of a group can grow as a function of increasing current employment of that group.
+If that ``slope'' is everywhere less than one, then there can be only one fixed point.
+The idea is as follows.
+Adding one extra green today leads to at most one more green referral.
 So, the direct effect is at most one.
-When greens are in the minority, raising green employment increases the number of referrals and makes the lemons effect worse.
-This lowers the threshold and leads to relatively more blue hires, again working against green hires.
-Once greens are in the relative referral majority, then further increasing their numbers decreases the overall number of referrals and so actually decreases the lemons effect and raises the threshold -- now disadvantaging the greens again since now they are getting more referrals.
-This establishes the uniqueness.
-Employment rates equal to population shares is a fixed point if referrals are balanced and not otherwise, and so uniqueness implies that this is the steady state if (and only if) balance holds.
+When greens receive relatively fewer referrals, raising green employment makes the distribution of referrals more spread out which worsens the lemons effect.
+This lowers the threshold and leads to relatively more blue hires on the referral market, working against green hires.
+When greens receive relatively more referrals, then increasing green employment now decreases the lemons effect and raises the threshold---now disadvantaging the greens again since now they are getting more referrals.
+Thus, the ``slope'' of next-period green employment as a function of today's employment is at most one establishing the uniqueness.
+Balanced employment rates are a fixed point if referrals are balanced and not otherwise, and so uniqueness implies that this is the steady state if (and only if) balance holds.

 Convergence is again more subtle.
 Balanced referrals can be shown to imply a monotonicity, so that a group that is underemployed gains employment but never more than to a balanced level.
-However, without referral balance, the indirect effect can dominate and lead to a situation where the change in employment overshoots the steady-state.
+However, without referral balance, the indirect effect can dominate and lead to a situation where the change in employment overshoots the steady state.

-Proposition~\ref{longrun} shows that if referrals are balanced, then initial employment rates become irrelevant in the very long run.
+Lemma~\ref{lem:longrun} shows that if referrals are balanced, then initial employment rates become irrelevant in the very long run.
 Of course, that is over generations, and so with high rates of homophily, inequality could persist for many generations.